-As many parents of itchy little ones know, it is common for children who suffer with eczema to also be prone to allergies – both food and environment related.
+As many parents of itchy little ones know, it is common for children who suffer from eczema to also be prone to allergies – both food and environment-related.

 Dust mites (the tiny mites that feed on dust particles) are one of the most common indoor allergens, causing reactions all year round.
 In addition to allergic rhinitis, dust mite allergy can also trigger asthma and cause eczema to flare.